Music of Montana: Popular Music & Musicians

 Other popular musicians from Montana include Seattle's Pearl Jam bassist Jeff Ament (who attended the University of Montana), and guitarist/producer Steve Albini.
 Grunge pioneer Bruce Fairweather is also from Montana.

+Rock and roll musician Chan Romero of Billings is the writer of "Hippy Hippy Shake", a song that was often performed by The Beatles and was a hit for The Swinging Blue Jeans.

 Another well known band includes Helena and Missoula's The Skoidats, who recorded on New York City's Moon Ska label in the late 1990s.

 Lead singer Colin Meloy and members of the Portland band The Decemberists are from Montana, and were in a band named after the small town of Tarkio, in Mineral County.
 Meloy graduated from the University of Montana in 1998.
 Seattle's Modest Mouse lead singer Isaac Brock was born in Helena.

 Country singer Doug Adkins was born in Havre.
 Country singer Randy Rhoads was born in Wolf Point, Montana and lived in Malta throughout most of his career as a recording artist for Blue Ridge Records.
 He appeared on TNN's Nashville Now with Ralph Emery twice.

-John Mayer visited and fell in love with Bozeman, where he bought a house and re-settled in the spring of 2012.
+John Mayer visited and fell in love with Livingston, where he bought a house and re-settled in the spring of 2012.
 His album Paradise Valley is named for where he lives in Montana and features country music influences.

 One of Montana's favorite modern era rock bands is Dawghouse from Helena.

 Jared Blake, Nashville singer/songwriter, finalist from season 1 of The Voice, sings about the beautiful Montana Skies in his song "Oak Tree" and the video was filmed in Montana.
-It features the Montana based Bikers Against Bullies USA non-profit organization and their national anti-bullying campaign.
+It features the Montana-based Bikers Against Bullies USA non-profit organization and their national anti-bullying campaign.

 The largest, indoor concert venue in Montana is the MetraPark Arena, which opened in 1975 in Billings.